Tay14/we-are-fine/README.md

 *for git commands scroll to the bottom for Cheatsheet.*

 ### Links:
+* Jonas' Resources - An index page that links to nearly every possible website/resouces a web dev need.
 * Google Drive - Documentations and assets.
 * Trello - Workflow, Planning, Timeline and etc.
 * placeholder - Design system.